orix-software/systemd/doc/systemd.md

 * Usb firmware version : The firmware of the usb controler
 * Microdisc register : if it's present, some extra software can works : ripped, Osid music etc, and cumulus can be plugged Floppy disk can be started

-On the other icon rom, it displays the banks loaded into the board

 ## Twilighte loader

 Uses funct + T to launch the menu